When You Love Them Both

 Feeling caught in a loyalty bind

 If you’re the non-offending parent of a child who has been abused by a sibling or by the other parent, you can find yourself caught in a painful bind.
 As a loving parent, you want to do everything in your power to protect the abused child, keep them safe, comfort them, and help them to heal.
 At the same time, especially if you’ve had a warm or loving relationship with the person who abused before the abuse was exposed, you may find that your feelings of affection and concern don’t simply vanish.
-It’s not at all uncommon for protective parents to find themselves engulfed by conflicting emotions toward the abuser – alternating between intense anger and hurt, and feelings of empathy and love.
+It’s not at all uncommon for protective parents to find themselves engulfed by conflicting emotions toward the person abusing – alternating between intense anger and hurt, and feelings of empathy and love.

 Feelings of guilt are common